2023–24 PWHL Toronto season: Playoffs

 On May 6, 2024, Toronto elected to play PWHL Minnesota in the first round of the playoffs.
-Toronto announced that it would play its post-season home games at Coca-Cola Coliseum, which offers more seating than Mattamay Athletic Centre.
+Toronto announced that it would play its post-season home games at Coca-Cola Coliseum, which offers more seating than Mattamy Athletic Centre.

 Toronto won the first two games of the series, both at home, without allowing a single goal against.
 However, leading scorer Natalie Spooner was injured in Game 3, and she would not return for the rest of the series.
 Toronto failed to score a goal in back-to-back losses in Minnesota, including a double-overtime defeat in Game 4.
-Minnesota completed its comeback in Game 5, securing a 4–1 victory and eliminating Toronto from the playoffs.
+Minnesota completed its comeback and upset in Game 5, securing a 4–1 victory and eliminating Toronto from the playoffs.